Lorddoyo/github/README.md

 * Fork the data onto your own personal repository
 * run 'ng install' on terminal
 * run 'ng serve' on terminal
-* to access the live website,click on this url https://Lorddoyo.github.io/quotee/
+* to access the live website,click on this url https://Lorddoyo.github.io/github/
 ## known bugs

 no bugs

 ## Technologies Used

-CSS for styling , HTML for ebpage design.
+CSS for styling , HTML for webpage design.
 Typescript for back-end.

 ## Dependecies